 Market structures are intimately tied to how firms price their products and their potential profitability.
 For example, long-term profits are typically decreased in highly competitive markets but still attainable in less competitive markets.
 Familiarity with the effects of various market forces is a boon to financial analysts when evaluating a firm’s short- and long-term prospects.

-- Candidates will learn to distinguish between various market structure classifications and how each structure influences the outcomes of demand and supply relations.
+- The reading distinguishes between various market structure classifications and how each structure influences the outcomes of demand and supply relations.

-- The reading also covers the competition and interaction of companies in various market conditions, such as perfect competition, monopolistic competition, oligopoly, and pure monopoly.
+- The reading also covers company competition and interaction in various market conditions, such as perfect competition, monopolistic competition, oligopoly, and pure monopoly.

 Understanding Business Cycles

-- Candidates will familiarize themselves with the business cycle and its phases and how various economic factors fluctuate accordingly.
+- The reading familiarizes you with the business cycle and its phases and how various economic factors fluctuate accordingly.

-- Furthermore, the reading elaborates on methods to interpret a set of economic indicators and covers measurements of inflations.
+- The reading also elaborates on methods to interpret a set of economic indicators and covers measurements of inflations.

 Monetary and Fiscal Policy

-- This reading introduces how money is created, the role of central banks, and various theories regarding the demand for and supply of money.
+- The reading introduces how money is created, the role of central banks, and various theories regarding the demand for and supply of money.

-- Candidates will learn to distinguish between expansionary and contractionary monetary policies and the advantages and disadvantages of various tools for implementing fiscal policies.
+- The reading also distinguishes between expansionary and contractionary monetary policies and the advantages and disadvantages of various tools for implementing fiscal policies.

 Introduction to Geopolitics